ariehh1/Budget-Tracker/README.md

 In this repository, I have built a Budget Tracker application utilizing IndexedDb.
 The main focus of this unit was Progressive Web Applications (PWA's) and this application allows for online/offline access and functionality.
 The user will be able to add expenses and deposits to their budget with or without a connection.
 When entering transactions offline, they should populate the total when brought back online.

 <h1>Overview:</h1>
 In order to develop this application further, I started with the code in our previous Budget Tracker application.
-This code only consisted of the front end layout, server, and routes for the application.
+This starter code only consisted of the front-end layout, server, and routes for the application.
 The goal was to develop a service worker (to cache our static assets) and provide a webmanifest (all information stored about the PWA).
 This application is also installable from your browser just like Google Maps for example.

 <h1>User Story:</h1>
 <li>AS AN avid traveller</li>